 Projected programme: Order of sightseeing may be changed to suit the day of the week, weather, and any special activities available.
 All features will be included as well as visits to local crafts people etc. We will try and arrange a variety of dinners at different locations but this cannot be guaranteed.

 Day 1.
-Thursday or Saturday.
-AUCKLAND - CHATHAM ISLAND (Rekohu) (D)
+Saturday AUCKLAND - CHATHAM ISLAND (Rekohu) (D)

 2pm.
 Depart Auckland airport aboard Air Chathams flight.
 Chatham island time is 45 minutes ahead of 'mainland' time and arrival is scheduled for 5.15pm.
 We will be met on arrival and after a quick photo stop at the Bluffs arrive at Chathams Hotel for dinner and accommodation for 7 nights.
 Enjoy a welcome dinner including succulent local crayfish tonight.